johncmerfeld/LIPS/README.md

 # LIPS
-Final project for Machine Learning at Boston University
+Allison Mann & John C. Merfeld's Final project for Machine Learning at Boston University

 ## To build a model (graders, do this):